Voivodic/ExSHalos/README.md

 cd ExSHalos
 pip install .
 ```

 ### On a container/ephemeral shell

-You have three main options, to install ExSHalos, for the case you do not want to handle the dependencies manually and want an isolated working space:
+You have three main options to install ExSHalos.
+For the case you do not want to handle the dependencies manually and want an isolated working space:

 #### [Docker](https://www.docker.com/)